BlockstreamResearch/simfony/README.md

 ## Jets:

-All supported jets in simp-lang can be found in documentation.
+All supported jets in s-lang can be found in documentation.
 The documentation can be generated using the following command.

 ```bash
 cargo doc --open